John the Baptist and Your Gift of Prophecy

 Susanna Spencer has a masters in theology from the Franciscan University of Steubenville.
-She is a writer and the theological editor for Blessed is She, and writes on her own blog Living With Lady Philosophy.
+She is a writer and the theological editor for Blessed is She and co-author of the children’s devotional book, Rise Up: Shining in Virtue.
 She is a homeschooling mother of four and lives with her family in St. Paul, Minnesota.
+Find her at her blog, Living With Lady Philosophy.

 I was born two weeks late during a hot, humid St. Louis summer.
 My mother, who never complains of physical discomforts, claims that she does not remember being particularly uncomfortable during that time of waiting, but perhaps she just has forgotten.
 I was stubborn from the beginning.
 My mother had hoped for a family birth, but I waited to be born until my two older sisters were taken out of the delivery room by my grandmother for a snack.